quatico-solutions/.github/profile/README.md

 We are an active member of [Hackergarten.net](https://www.hackergarten.net/).
 Come and code with us in our monthly [Meetup "Hackergarten Zurich"](https://www.meetup.com/hackergarten-zurich).
 We sponsor and contribute regularly to Open-Source events like [SoCraTes CH](https://socrates-ch.org/) and [Java User Group](https://www.jug.ch/).

 ### Join us
-Interessted in joining?
+Interested in joining?
 We are [looking for talented people](https://www.quatico.com) and love hiring from diverse backgrounds.